 - Volumes and Volume Groups

-- SATA Drives
+- SATA/SAS Drives

 - RAIDs

 - Controllers

 - Flash Media

 - Attached Libraries

-Hovering mouse over the device icons will display the device details
+Hovering mouse over the device icons will display the device details.

 Note: Occasionally the popup windows may either appear in the wrong color or be positioned incorrectly.
-Simply refresh the page (i.e. press F5).
+Simply refresh the page (press F5).
 This should reset the page styles and correct any display issues.

-On Internet Explorer pop ups may not appear at all.
-This can be rectified by switching the browser into "Compatibility View" mode (see page settings).
+On Internet Explorer, pop ups may not appear at all.
+This can be rectified by switching the browser into "Compatibility View" mode.

-Chapter 3 System menu
+Chapter 3 System Menu